 Living systems emerge from a web of complex dynamic interactions across scales, and rely on integration of molecular, chemical, and physical cues of different types and origins.
 These include biochemical interactions to make reactions occur more rapidly or build higher-order structures from the molecular building blocks of life (Chapter 2: Molecular Building Blocks in Context); metabolic or nutritional cues that change the internal and external environment; mechanical interactions to push or pull; and geometric properties such as size or shape.
-While the impact of the environment on phenotypic outcome, referred to as phenotypic plasticity, is well described at the organism and population levels, the underlying molecular mechanisms remain relatively uncharacterised.
-The key challenge now is to reveal the molecular and cellular mechanisms that underlie developmental and phenotypic plasticity.
+While the impact of the environment on phenotypic outcome, referred to as phenotypic plasticity, is well described at the organism and population levels, the underlying molecular mechanisms that underlie developmental and phenotypic plasticity.
 For a given genotype, the questions are: how much variation is possible, what is due to intrinsic variation or response to extrinsic signals, and how is this achieved?